NELibraryCarpentry/NELibraryCarpentry.github.io/index.md

 ## What is The Carpentries organization?

+The Carpentries teaches foundational coding and data science skills to researchers worldwide.
+Software Carpentry, Data Carpentry, and Library Carpentry workshops are based on publicly available Carpentries lessons.
+The Carpentries diverse global community includes Instructors, helpers, Trainers, Maintainers, Mentors, community champions, member organisations, supporters, workshop organisers, the Core Team, and a whole lot more.

 Library Carpentry workshops teach people working in library and information-related roles how to:
 * Cut through the jargon terms and phrases of software development and data science and apply concepts from these fields in library tasks
 * Identify and use best practices in data structures